wkolowski/Type-Theory-Wishlist/README.md

 ## [Universes](Universes/Universes.md) <a id="universes"></a> [↩](#toc)

 We want to have a multidimensional hierarchy of universes stratified both by the usual predicative level and by homotopy level, similar to the [Arend language](https://arend-lang.github.io/about/arend-features#universe-levels).
-The predicative levels are basicaly naturals, whereas the homotopy levels are natural numbers extended with infinity (for untruncated types).
+The predicative levels are basically naturals, whereas the homotopy levels are natural numbers extended with infinity (for untruncated types).
 In fact, there will be (at least) two type hierarchies: the strict one and the non-strict one.

-In the strict hierarchy, `Type (h = 0)` (abbreviated `SContr`) is the universe of contractible types (whose only member is itself), `Type (h = 1)` (abbreviated `Prop`) is the universe of strict (i.e. definitionally irrelevant) propositions (like Coq's [Prop](https://coq.inria.fr/refman/addendum/sprop.html) or Agda's [Prop](https://agda.readthedocs.io/en/v2.6.0/language/prop.html)), `Type (h = 2)` (abbreviated `Set`) is the universe of strict sets (types for which the type of paths is a strict proposition) and so on, up to `Type (h = oo)`, the universe of strict untruncated types.
+In the strict hierarchy, `Type (h = 0)` (abbreviated `Contr`) is the universe of contractible types (whose only member is itself), `Type (h = 1)` (abbreviated `Prop`) is the universe of strict (i.e. definitionally irrelevant) propositions (like Coq's [Prop](https://coq.inria.fr/refman/addendum/sprop.html) or Agda's [Prop](https://agda.readthedocs.io/en/v2.6.0/language/prop.html)), `Type (h = 2)` (abbreviated `Set`) is the universe of strict sets (types for which the type of paths is a strict proposition) and so on, up to `Type (h = oo)`, the universe of strict untruncated types.

 The non-strict hierarchy (written `hType`) is similar.
 Knowing that a type has a homotopy level `h` should bring benefits which are similar but weaker than these for the strict universes.